Flytre/FlytreLib/README.md

 -Config API (below)

+-Basic Api for dual development between Fabric and Forge

+-An ever expanding repetoire of utility classes to make development a breeze!

 ### Config API

 -Ability to register client or server side configs.
 The former is reloaded any time resources are reloaded or with `F3 + Y`, while the latter uses `/reloadconfig`